moodlebox/moodlebox.net/content/en/help/credentials.md

 type: kb
 date: 2017-09-16
 lastmod: 2019-10-21
-description: All credentials used in the MoodleBox (WiFi, SSH, Moodle, database) are provided here
+description: All credentials (username and passwords) used in the MoodleBox (WiFi, SSH, Moodle, database) are provided here
 slug: moodlebox-credentials
 weight: 8
 categories: